 Rheem RTGH-95DVLN Direct Vent Tankless Water Heater

-As you know already, high water flow rate isn’t enough if the accompanying technologies cannot complement it.
+As you know already, a high water flow rate isn’t enough if the accompanying technologies cannot compliment it.
 Put simply, a heater which, while delivering a good water flow rate, records temperature fluctuations, isn’t good.

 You might ask: how does it do that?
 Well, say hello to its power consumption specifications.
 For, when running at full throttle, this unit consumes as much as 199BTUs.
 That doesn’t mean that it wastes a lot of energy.
 Rather, since it has a 94%energy rating, it will lower your energy bills while meeting your aggravated hot water needs.